CobayaSampler/cobaya/docs/cosmo_model.rst

    If you want to use any of the wrapper log-probability methods with an external code, especially with C or Fortran, consider setting the keyword ``make_finite=True`` in those methods, which will return the largest (or smallest) machine-representable floating point numbers, instead of ``numpy``'s infinities.

 We can also use the :class:`Model` to get the cosmological observables that were computed for the likelihood.
-To see what has been requested from the theory code, do
+To see what has been requested from, e.g.,  the camb theory code, do

 .. code:: python

-   print(model.theory.requested())
+   print(model.theory["camb"].requested())

 Which will print something like